 7. Ensuring accountability and transparency in animal law by ending the charity driven model of animal welfare enforcement.

-8. Replacing the Canadian Council for Animal Care with a new animal centred body free from animal-use industry influence.
+8. Replacing the Canadian Council on Animal Care, the National Farm Animal Care Council, and the Canada’s Accredited Zoos and Aquariums with new publicly accountable, animal-centred bodies free from animal-use industry influence.

 9. Redirecting federal funding from animal-use models of scientific research towards animal alternative methods and research.